margreta/car-rental/read_me.md

 - Margrét Anna Ágústsdóttir - BSc Computer Science
 - Sara Brynjólfsdóttir - BSc in Business Administration with a minor in Computer Science
 - Sigríður Herdís Guðmundsdóttir - BSc in Business Administration with a minor in Computer Science

+## **5. Installation**
+The system runs on Python.\
+First you have to sign in as “Admin” or “Dealer”, depending on what you are going to do.
+The username for the Admin log-in is “admin” and no specific password, and “dealer” and no specific password for the Dealer log-in.